 100 Years of Shame: What Really Happened & How it Became a Book

-Series of 3 lectures at Creative Retirement.
-101-1075 Portage Ave.
-Winnipeg
+A series of 3 lectures at Creative Retirement.

 Oriole’s creative non-fiction book For Elise; Unveiling the Forgotten Woman on the Criddle Homestead, was written to expose a family secret.
 While the Criddle descendants grew up believing in the mystique created around and by Percy Criddle – doctor and healer, administrator and justice of the peace, agriculturalist, and talented musician; his first family was saddled with a burden of shame.
 The research and completed book accomplished more than bring healing to her family.
 Oriole’s three-part series will begin with the secret and the decision to look for the truth.
 She will go on to explain how and where she found the information, and describe the stages of researching, writing, and publishing her book.
 She will conclude with insights from the Elise’s life that apply to today’s missing and trafficked girls and women.
 For Elise resembles an iceberg.
 There is much information below the surface supporting this narrative.

-October 3, Creative Retirement Bus Tour to Points West, Carberry, The Criddle/Vane Homestead, and Wawanesa.
+The past October Creative Retirement Bus Tour was so successful it will be offered again this coming September/October.
+Points West, Carberry, The Criddle/Vane Homestead, and Wawanesa.
 Forty-five people had a great time.
 See my blog.
-I already have requests to do it again next fall.
-If you missed it you will have another chance.

 Sept 19, 1:30 pm.
 Legion, Glenboro, Manitoba.
 Sponsored by the Glenboro Book Club with invitations to surrounding towns.

 This homecoming in Glenboro, was indeed a celebration.
-My original launch there in 2012 is a blurry memory due to emergency surgery that night to insert two pins to hold my smashed heel together.
+My original launch there in 2012 is a blurry memory due to emergency surgery the night before to insert two pins holding my smashed heel together.
 I’d had an accident the day before when a set of steps collapsed and caught ‘only the tip’ of my heel, “Thank Goodness.”
-With the doctor’s support I got out of the Brandon hospital in a wheel chair to attend the event.
-My husband arrived from Winnipeg and drove faster than I’ve ever experienced him driving and we arrived only 10 minutes late.
-I couldn’t talk because of the tube down my neck during the surgery, but my son and brother-in-law read my talk.
+With the surgeon’s support I got out of the Brandon hospital in a wheel chair to attend the event.
+My husband arrived from Winnipeg and drove faster than I’ve ever experienced him driving, so that I was only 10 minutes late.
+I couldn’t talk because of the tube down my neck during the surgery, but my son and brother-in-law read for me.
 I signed 60 books and was back in my hospital bed for a late supper.